-Commercial uses strengthen the commercial tax base, provide employment opportunities and accommodate the twin pillar's of Ucluelet's economy; fishing and tourism.
+Commercial uses strengthen the municipal tax base, provide employment opportunities and accommodate the twin pillars of Ucluelet's economy; fishing and tourism.

 Commercial land uses are also recognised for their contribution to a complete community through the provision of services and shopping close to home.